The Shuttered Window

 In fact, eyes seem hardly to meet at all.
 Baerentzen's family circle is pressed up against the square bay of the window, as if sharing an open office.
 The diligence of sewing contrasts with the luxuriance of a light red curtain draping into the room like a canopy.
 Kersting allows a couple to meet, but the woman turns away from the man toward the view of a distant mountain.
 A woman ignores a guitar on the wall to lean over her desk, as plants overrun a man's portrait.
 Is she corresponding with a lover, turning inward to create love in her imagination alone, or finding a creative and professional life of her own while leaving him behind?

 It is a geometric world, with simple contrasts between light and darkness.
 More than one group sits practically in the dark in broad daylight.
 Shutters and window frames define the grid, but so does the ample foreground space.
-For Johann Erdmann Hummel, ceiling beams project outward, like a reverse perspective.
-Outside Baerentzen's window, planar house fronts foretell the flat light of Corot's early Roman cityscapes—or even a modern American one by Charles Sheeler in 1925.
+For Johann Erdmann Hummel, ceiling beams project outward, as if in reverse perspective.
+Outside Baerentzen's window, planar house fronts foretell the flat, even light of Corot's early Roman cityscapes—or even a modern American one by Charles Sheeler in 1925.
 For Carus, the back of a painting itself blocks the window.

 Whatever the world, Caspar David Friedrich invented it at its most luminous.
 Kersting has more work on display, but Friedrich sets the scene around 1805—at age thirty-one, with a finely wrought river or harbor scene on paper, in a view from the artist's studio.
 His later ship's mast belongs to Woman at a Window, a painting of his wife from 1822.
 The mass reinforces the stasis and geometry of the window, shutters, and wall.
 Nothing else comes close to the deep red and green streaks of her dress seen from behind.
 Somehow she stands out from the same colors and handling, slightly toned down, in her surroundings.